All bats and their roosts are protected under:

 When do I need to get in touch?

-Bats roost in a varity of structures throughout the UK.
+Bats roost in a variety of structures and trees throughout the UK.
 If work is planned on buildings (including modern builds), bridges, trees or other structures it is important to contact us as bats could be present.
 Planners will also advise that bat surveys should be undertaken to structures undergoing planning consent.

 How can EcoNorth help me?